capoferro/frog-care/content/docs/dont_mix.md

 ## TL;DR

-Dart frogs are pretty and it's fun to collect lots of different colors.
+It's common for beginner frog keepers to want to get one of each of their favorite frogs for their enclosure, but this is generally not a good idea.
 Mixing dart frogs carries significant risks, however, so if you want more than one species or locale, only do so if you can keep a separate vivarium for each type.

 ## Problem 1: Frogs will hybridize when breeding